 Your payment must accompany your Vendor Application, Signature page, and Electrical Application

 (see above section) for committee approval.
 Once approved, we will contact you by email and let you know your vendor booth number.
-After the Friday,March 27th,2015 deadline, we will mail out packages to all vendors with parking passes, directions, booth number, a grid map and instructions for the day.
+After the Friday,OCTOBER 9th, 2015 deadline, we will mail out packages to all vendors with parking passes, directions, booth number, a grid map and instructions for the day.
 Thank you for your support of the Wetumpka Area Chamber of Commerce!